Wisepops logo

 What is a mobile popup?

-A mobile popup is an overlay box that appears on on mobile websites.
+A mobile popup is an overlay box that appears on mobile websites to convert visitors.
 Mobile popups must comply with some UX requirements, including allowing visitors to access the website without closing them and occupying a screen space of about 30%.

 mobile optimized popup recess